ritza-co/replit-docs-2/docs/programming-ide/nix-on-replit.md

 compile = ["echo", "it compiled"]
 ```

-The `language` key is a reserved key that normally does nothing, but tells Replit what language to chose when importing a Git repo.
+The `language` key is a reserved key that normally does nothing, but tells Replit what language to choose when importing a Git repo.

 ```toml
 language = "python"